-- Provide orientation to the group leader and volunteers before you begin your first cleanup, attend first cleanup, and be available for consultation throughout your service time. - Provide all supplies, including gloves, data cards and trash bags. - Provide background information for you to give your volunteers. - Recognize your efforts on our website, media releases, newsletters and social media platforms.
+- Provide orientation to the group leader and volunteers before you begin your first cleanup/ - Be available for consultation throughout your service time. - Provide all supplies (except gloves). - Provide background information for you to give your volunteers. - Recognize your efforts on our website, media releases, newsletters and social media platforms.

 Max, left, with his group of friends at their adopted beach North Hampton State Beach.
 Photo by Rebeca Murillo